 A few notes about shrimp:

 When buying shrimp, the size of the shrimp is indicated by the number per pound; 21/25 shrimp have 21-25 per pound.
 The larger the number, the bigger the shrimp.
-21/25 are preferable here since they are quick cooking.
+21/25 are preferable here, and for other primal shrimp recipes like Shrimp Paella, since they are quick cooking.

 Also, stay away from peeled and deveined shrimp, if possible, a lot of flavor is lost when they are peeled and deveined before freezing.
 Peeling and deveining is easy, it just takes a little time.
 Here’s a great video on the subject.

-Leaving the tail on makes for a more dramatic presentation, but if you are serving kids, removing them would be better since they can be sharp and should not be swallowed.Print
+Leaving the tail on makes for a more dramatic presentation, but if you are serving cauliflower risotto to kids, removing them would be better since they can be sharp and should not be swallowed.Print

 Quick weeknight comfort food dinner!